kerrishotts/playground-A0MxeWS5/markdowns/es5-classes.md

-In ES5, a class was defined using a **class function**.
+In ES5, a class is defined using a **class function**.
 For example:

 ```javascript runnable
 function Component(props) {